uclaacm/teach-la-dev-training/advanced_react_track/03_nested_state_of_mind/README.md

 # In Conclusion

-In conclusion, the usage of reducers help us handle complex state when things can get unruly and help to reinforce our functional programming paradigm of having **immutable variables** and data tranformation!
+In conclusion, the usage of reducers help us handle complex state when things can get unruly and help to reinforce our functional programming paradigm of having **immutable variables** and data transformation!

 ![](./pictures/reducerExample.png)